1. Decide on a Program of Study

 3. Apply to Highline College

 Apply online before coming to campus.
 It allows us time to create your account and ensures your start will be as quick and smooth as possible.
-Allow two business days to process your application.
-If you would prefer to apply in person, come to Admissions in Building 6.
+Allow five business days to process your application.
 After we process your application, you will get a student identification number (SID).
+If you have questions or need assistance, contact Admissions.

 4. Activate Your myHighline Account